ARTIST-Association/ARTIST/docs/generating_scenario.rst

         actuator_list=actuator_prototype_list
     )

-Now that all the aspects of our prototype are defined we can create the final ``PrototypeConfig`` object, which simply combines all the above configurations into one object, as shown below:
+Now that all the aspects of our prototype are defined, we can create the final ``PrototypeConfig`` object, which simply combines all the above configurations into one object, as shown below:

 .. code-block::